MStaehling/michaelstaehling.github.io/journal-week-3.md

 Went to FEE Conference in St. Pete.

+AGENCIES ARE EVIL: general feeeling from most speakers

-Garth Braithwaite: Open Source and Design.
+##Designers Can Open Source - Garth Braithwaite

 * '#'favfoss
 * Open source can change/save lives